Here’s the simple truth: There is no better time to raise tobacco taxes.

 An important and accessible tool for governments

 Raising tobacco taxes is a viable option for virtually any country, but can be an especially accessible tool for the many countries that levy below the WHO-recommended tax of 75% of the retail price of a pack of cigarettes.
-It’s affordable to implement, too: The median cost to governments can be as low as US $0.05 per capita in low-income countries and up to US $0.15 per capita in upper-middle-income countries.
+It’s affordable to implement, too: The annual cost is estimated to be only US $0.005 per person in low- and middle-income countries.

 Governments should see their tobacco tax and pricing policies as important levers that can be adjusted to help meet the challenges brought on by COVID-19.
 Increasing tobacco taxes can help meet governments’ most pressing funding needs, reduce demand for tobacco and improve their populations’ health in the long term.
 With all of the benefits that come from raising tobacco taxes, there’s no better time than now to do so.